 5. Admitted to God, to ourselves, and to another human being the exact nature of our wrongs

 The moral inventory isn’t just about naming previous mistakes; it’s about admitting those.
 The purpose of this step is to eliminate the guilt and burden one feels because of those wrongdoings.
 The vicious cycle between shame and addiction ends here.
 This step is about releasing yourself’ responsibility and understanding unhealthy coping mechanisms that might interfere with your recovery.

 6. Were entirely ready to have God remove all these defects of character

 Now, it’s time to release those negative behaviors and thoughts.
 Unlearning our behaviors is quite challenging, so is learning new and healthy ways to behave.
 This step is about progress or improvement over perfection.
-Although you’re asking this higher power to remove these character defects, you’re really giving yourself permission to start making these changes.
+Although you’re asking this higher power to remove these character defects, you’re permitting yourself to start making these changes.